To be eligible for a film program internship you must be enrolled at UCF as:

 You have to pay for internship credits just as you would for regular course credits.

-Some employers may require more hours to meet their criteria.
+Some employers may require more hours than you need for credit to meet their criteria.
 That must be negotiated between you and the employer.

 Internships run from the first week of classes through the last day of exams.
 You must register for internships through the Internship Co-ordinator before Add/Drop to avoid a late fee.

-Exceptions on the time frames of internships can be made at the discretion of the Internship Co-ordinator and the Film department chair.
+Exceptions on the time frames of internships can be made at the discretion of the Internship Co-ordinator.
+There are no exceptions on the hours required per credit.

 STEP 1 – Find an internship.
-Begin by looking over this list of Internship leads.
+Begin by looking over this list of UCF SVAD Film Internship Opportunities.
 This list will give you some ideas on places to contact to inquire about an internship.
 You are not limited to this list.
 We strongly urge you to contact any place that you’d like to work for and ask them if they have any intern spots available.
 Google “Orlando Production Companies” and many listings will come up.

-STEP 2 – – Print out a copy of the EMPLOYER-INTERN AGREEMENT and take it to your interview.
+STEP 2 – – Print out a copy of the 2017 Intern Employer Agreement and take it to your interview.
 If they offer the internship, ask your internship employer at the company to complete and sign it.
 You also need to sign it.
-Make sure the duties and responsibility section has been completed.
+Make sure the duties and responsibilities section has been completed.

 STEP 3 – Contact Lisa Peterson via email (email@example.com) to make an appointment to review the Employer-Student Agreement and fill out a registration form.
 This must be done in person, not online.
-You then need to take the form to SVAD Advising for signature and then Colburn Hall to submit to the Registrar.
-It will then appear on your audit and you will be charged for it just like a class.
+You then need to take the registration form to SVAD Advising for signature and then Colburn Hall to submit to the Registrar.
+It will appear on your audit and you will be charged tuition for it just like a class.
+You must register for internships through the Internship Co-ordinator before Add/Drop to avoid a late fee.

 STEP 4 – – Fill out the Information Form online within one week after meeting with Lisa Peterson and registering for your internship.